AthenZ/athenz/docs/design/user-certificate-feature.md

    - **SPIFFE URI validation** — If a SPIFFE URI is present, it must be valid for the user domain/namespace.
 8. **Provider attestation** — Delegate to `UserCertificateProvider.confirmInstance()` (see Section 4.4).
 9. **Expiry determination** (`UserCertTimeout.getUserCertTimeout`):
+   - Determine the effective signer key ID for the certificate (from the request's `x509CertSignerKeyId` field, falling back to the server default).
+   - Look up the timeout sub-map for the matching signer key ID.
+If no key-ID-specific map exists, use the default timeout.
    - Look up the user domain data cache and determine the user's accessible roles in the user domain.
-   - For each role, check the `zts.UserCertTimeout` role tag to find the maximum configured role-based timeout.
+   - For each role in the key-ID-specific sub-map, check if the user is a member and find the maximum configured role-based timeout.
-   - If no role-based timeout is configured for any of the user's roles: use `userCertDefaultTimeout` (default: 60 minutes).
+   - If no role-based timeout is configured for any of the user's roles in the matching sub-map: use `userCertDefaultTimeout` (default: 60 minutes).
    - If the user requests a smaller expiry than the role-based timeout, the user's request is honored.
    - The effective timeout is always capped at `userCertMaxTimeout` (default: 60 minutes).
-   - This allows administrators to grant specific user groups longer certificate lifetimes by tagging roles in the user domain, while users can request shorter lifetimes if desired.
+   - This allows administrators to grant specific user groups different certificate lifetimes per signer key ID by tagging roles in the user domain, while users can request shorter lifetimes if desired.
 10. **Certificate signing** — Submit CSR to cert signer with `client` usage, `High` priority.
 11. **Logging** — Log the issued certificate.
 12. **Return** — Return `UserCertificate` with the PEM certificate string.